 The Standard for On-Chip Communication

-The Arm AMBA specifications are the standard for on-chip communication.
 AMBA is an open standard for the connection and management of functional blocks in a System-on-Chip.
-It facilitates right-first-time development of multi-processor designs with large numbers of controllers and peripherals.
+Arm AMBA specifications are widely adopted as the standard for on-chip communication, and provide interface standards for IP re-use.
+This helps reduce the risks and costs of developing multi-processor designs with many controllers and peripherals.

 Interested in solving the challenge of mass adoption and scalability for IoT devices?
 Talk to an Arm expert about how AMBA specifications can help.

 Everything you need to know to make the right decision for your project.
 Includes technical documentation, industry insights, and where to go for expert advice.